SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 </tr>
 <tr>
 <td style="text-align:left">IDTYPE</td>
-<td style="text-align:left">The type of the External ID.
+<td style="text-align:left">The type of the external ID.
 This type must be "c8y_Id" to allow Cumulocity IoT to create an external ID for the LWM2M device.</td>
 </tr>
 <tr>
 <td style="text-align:left">CREDENTIALS</td>